IBM/cloudpakforapplications-appmod-workshop/workshop/istio101/exercise-2/README.md

 # Exercise 2 - Installing Istio on IBM Cloud Kubernetes Service

 We will be installing Istio using the Istio Operator.
-The Istio oeprator will manage the installation for you instead of you manually installing, upgrading, and uninstalling Istio on your cluster.
+The Istio operator will manage the installation for you instead of you manually installing, upgrading, and uninstalling Istio on your cluster.

 1. Download the `istioctl` CLI and add it to your PATH: